its-chrissy/capstone/README.md

-- I was able to get google maps to show up on all of my pages -I was able to figure out how to pin markers to each map -I was able to fetch data fom my Yelp API to my Toronto Page for Food -I loved working on this project and being creative
+- I was able to get google maps to show up on all of my pages -I was able to figure out how to pin markers to each map -I was able to fetch data based on my Yelp API to each city Page for Food -I loved working on this project and being creative

 <!-- # Getting Started with Create React App